ilbers/isar/doc/user_manual.md

 ## Build statistics collection

-While isar is building the system, build statistics is collected in `tmp/buildstats/<timestamp>` directory.
+While Isar is building the system, build statistics is collected in `tmp/buildstats/<timestamp>` directory.
 This functionality is implemented in `buildstats` class, and is enabled by `USE_BUILDSTATS= "1"` in `local.conf`.